Column Definition - Avoid Mistakes Early in SQL

 UNIQUE constraint

-ensures that no duplicate values are allowed in the column.
-UNIQUE
+UNIQUE ensures that no duplicate values are allowed in the column.
+UNIQUE allows NULL values (there can be multiple - two NULL values are not equal) unless combined with NOT NULL.

 This ensures that an employee cannot be assigned to the same project more than once.